 Minutes must be drawn up for every Board meeting and for every resolution adopted outside a meeting.
-The minutes are to be signed by the Chairman of the meeting and then added to the Company's records.
-Each member of the Board shall receive a copy of the minutes.
-Each member of the Board may demand a note explaining how he/she voted or that a formal declaration by him be included in the minutes.
-Urgent resolutions may be drawn up and adopted immediately in the relevant meeting.
+The minutes are to be signed by the Chairman of the meeting and then added to the h.

-h.
 Certification of Resolutions

 A resolution adopted by the Board shall be publicly disclosed only through a statement from the Chairman of the Board and/or the Company Secretary and/or the Group CEO.